mdwiltfong/secret-santa/README.md

 ## Testing

 You can find the server tests under `/server/__tests__`.
 You can run these tests from the root through `npm test`.
 For the front-end tests, you can find them under `/client/tests`.
 In order to execute them you will have to change the directory to `/client` and then run `npm run frontend-tests`.

+## Best Practices

+When working with the server, you will notice that there are two ways to spin up the server. `npm start` and `npm run dev`. `npm start` is only for building the app.
+When developing locally you will want to run `npm run dev`.

+You will also need to run `npm run dev` in order to generate a new Prisma client.
+Keep in mind that you will only generate a prisma client when you modify the schema.
+So after you have executed `npm run dev` you can generate a new client by running `npm run db:push`.

 ## Contributing